 Can the grant be used toward the cost of frozen embryo transfers?

 While otherwise eligible patients looking to proceed with a frozen embryo transfer are welcome to apply, the selection committee will prioritize those applicants looking to do a new IVF (e.g embryo creation) cycle over a frozen embryo transfer.

 Do I have to share my story publicly if I win a grant?

 Yes.
-We do require grant recipients be willing to share their story via Facebook, Instagram, our web page, the Barnes Jewish Foundation website, and/or related social media outlets.
-Furthermore, the recipient(s) will be asked to attend an informal event on 5/9/2020 where we will share their story and present the award in person.
+We do require grant recipients to be willing to share their story via Facebook, Instagram, our web page, the Barnes Jewish Foundation website, and/or related social media outlets.
+Furthermore, the recipient(s) may be asked to attend an informal event where we will share their story in person.
 We will be respectful of your privacy to the degree that you are comfortable, but we do want to publish our stories to inspire others to donate to Dragonfly and help others in the community.

 Please note: Finalist(s) will be contacted and asked to sign a media release permitting the sharing of their story.

 How much money is available?